erinhay/outreach/README.md

 By: [Erin Hayes](https://www.ast.cam.ac.uk/people/Erin.Hayes), PhD Candidate at the Institute of Astronomy (IoA), University of Cambridge

+Welcome!
+In this Github repository, you will find a series of tutorials that guide students through questions in different areas of astronomy and introduce them to coding.
+The tutorials span several fields of astronomy from exoplanets to the expanding universe.
+For some topics, multiple levels of the tutorial have been developed to suit learners of different ages and experiences.
+All tutorials should take approximately 45 minutes to complete.
+Thanks for joining me on a voyage through the universe!

+These resources are available in the form of jupyter notebooks.
+Jupyter notebooks are virtual "notebook" environments in which astronomers code.
+One way of using jupyter notebooks is through Google's coding platform "Google Colab."
+All the information you need about how to use a notebook in Google Colab is contained within the tutorials.
+To access the notebook via Google Colab, click the link listed under the tutorial of interest below!

-Additional authors listed by project.
+Additional authors are listed by project.
 Please credit all contributers on a project if you use the resources!

-If any issues or confusion arises while trying to access or use any of the below resources, feel free to contact me at <eeh55@cam.ac.uk>.
+If any issues or confusion arise while trying to access or use any of the below resources, feel free to contact me at <eeh55@cam.ac.uk>.
+I'm also happy to hear your feedback to improve the resources!

 ### Contents
 * [Disovering Exoplanets Through Coding Tutorials](https://github.com/erinhay/outreach?tab=readme-ov-file#discovering-exoplanets-through-coding)